 It was August 1978, and the first few days were very exciting.
 The department consisted of just five people.
 A manager / programmer, an operator, two punch operators, and a girl who I was to replace.
 The manager, along with several other brewery employees, took a test to evaluate aptitude in computing.
 Computing was very new.
 He came top and was therefore given the job.
 Not sure what else happened, but it quickly became clear that as soon as I was up to speed he would leave his programming days far behind.

 The punch operators were chatty but had a quite mundane job.
 One of them would type in orders from a sheet.
-The other would do exactly the same in ‘verify mode’ to identify any errors.
+The other would do exactly the same in ‘verify’ mode to identify any errors.
 After that they would use one of two machines, a sorter or a collator.
 The collator worked on the principle of two decks of punched cards in the same order, and the machine would collate them.
 The sorter was a much more complicated beast.
 It sorted on column, and it would take several passes of the entire deck to get the cards in the right order for processing.
 If you ever wonder what one of these looked like, the exact same machine appeared in the spy spoof ‘Our Man Flint’, in which a single card was used to identify that Flint was the man!
-The operator would take these cards and put them in to the Univac 9200 system, along with another deck that was the compiled and linked program, and it would either punch out another deck or produce a report on one of the noisiest and most lethal printers you could ever imagine.
+The operator would take these cards and put them in to the Univac 9200 system, along with another deck that was the compiled and linked program, and it would either punch out a third deck or produce a report on one of the noisiest and most lethal printers you could ever imagine.
 Leave a catch unfastened and the print bar could take your finger off.

 The girl that I was to replace did all of these jobs, but she had no interest in programming; that was to be my role.